Rudolph de Harak

 Rudolph de Harak, also Rudy de Harak (April 10, 1924 – April 24, 2002), was an American graphic designer.
 De Harak was notable as a designer who covered a broad spectrum of applications with a distinctly modernist aesthetic.
 He was also influential as a professor of design.

 Early life and education

 De Harak was born in Culver City, California.
 As a child, he moved to Chicago and then New York City to support his sisters' dancing careers, and lived at the Metropolitan Apartments, a large affordable housing project in Astoria, Queens, developed by the Metropolitan Life Insurance Company in the 1920s.
 De Harak attended a local public middle school P. S. 141 in Queens, followed by the School of Industrial Art in Manhattan.
-One of de Harak's closest childhood friends was the singer Tony Benett.
+One of de Harak's closest childhood friends was the singer Tony Bennett.